Review of Federal Sentencing Hearings and Guidelines

 Penalties and the Sentencing Guidelines

 In federal court, sentencing hearings take on even greater importance, especially in serious offenses, because the judge's sentencing discretion is much more significant than in state court.
+Mandatory minimum sentences require an automatic minimum prison term for certain crimes.

 The United States Sentencing Guidelines provide a relatively predictable framework that recommends a range of months in prison for a given defendant by comparing the offense of conviction, including any relevant aggravating and mitigating factors with the defendant's prior criminal history.